Seko Fofana

-Seko Mohamed Fofana (born 7 May 1995) is a professional footballer who plays as a midfielder for Ligue 1 club Rennes.
+Seko Mohamed Fofana (born 7 May 1995) is a professional footballer who plays as a central midfielder for Primeira Liga club Porto, on loan from club Rennes.
 Born in France, he plays for the Ivory Coast national team.

 Club career

 Manchester City

 Born in Paris, France, Fofana began his youth career at Paris FC when he was nine and stayed there for six years before joining Lorient.
 After two years at Lorient, he moved to England when he joined Premier League side Manchester City in 2013 and was immediately sent to the development squad.

 Fofana began to be a regular in the under-18s in the 2013–14 season, making 20 appearances and scoring 5 goals in the league and playing 7 times scoring twice in the club's UEFA Youth League campaign against CSKA Moscow and Benfica Juniors.
-During Manchester City's U21 friendly match against HNK Rijeka, he was racially abused by one of the opposition player just before half-time.
+During Manchester City's U21 friendly match against HNK Rijeka, he was racially abused by one of the opposition players just before half-time.
 As a result, players from Manchester City's U21 squad walked off the pitch, prompting the match to be cancelled.
 After the match, Manager Patrick Vieira praised the action of the players to walk out.

-Fulham (loan)
+Loan to Fulham

 On 27 November 2014, Fofana signed for Championship side Fulham on loan until 31 January 2015.
 He made his Fulham debut two days later, where he came on as a substitute for Emerson Hyndman in the 63rd minute, in a 2–1 win over Brighton & Hove Albion.
 His form and performance convinced Fulham to extend the loan spell until the end of the season.
 He scored his first goal for the club on 21 March 2015 to secure a 2–0 win away to Huddersfield Town.
 Having established himself under the management of Kit Symons, Fofana went on to make 25 appearances scoring once before returning to his parent club.